Contributing to the Development of the EHEA

 Contribution to the EHEA Work Plan and projects

-EQAR continued its work in monitoring the implementation of quality assurance systems in line with the ESG, as part of its knowledge base on different regional/national legal frameworks for QA.
-At the end of 2020, EQAR had contacted all EHEA governments as part of its self-evaluation survey and updated its country information on legal frameworks where necessary.
+EQAR continued its work in monitoring the implementation of quality assurance systems in line with the ESG, as part of its knowledge base on different regional/national legal frameworks for QA linking more closely the DEQAR information on reviewed higher education institutions within each country.
+Additionally EQAR provided a visual account using key insights provided by quality assurance agencies uploading the results of their external QA activities in DEQAR.

 Openness to cross-border external QA with an EQAR-registered agency

-The past year only saw a few developments in legal framework and regulations relating to quality assurance systems.
+The past year, as the year before saw few developments in legal framework and regulations relating to quality assurance system’s openness to cross-border QA.
 This may be largely due to the pandemic, which meant that the development of legal provisions to allow higher education institutions to request accreditation, evaluation or audit from a suitable EQAR-registered agency, might not have been a priority.

 Use of the European Approach for Quality Assurance of Joint Programmes

-In 2020, the European Approach for Quality Assurance of Joint Programmes (EA) was available to higher education institutions in 16 countries (map: dark blue).
-Since last year, some countries (Georgia, Lithuania) made changes to their legal framework allowing the use of the EA.
+In 2021, the European Approach for Quality Assurance of Joint Programmes (EA) was available to higher education institutions in 17 countries (map: dark blue).
+Since last year, Estonia and Greece have made changes to their legal framework as regards the use of the EA.

 In 14 EHEA countries the European Approach was only available to some higher education institutions or subject to specific, additional conditions (map: light blue).
-The map below gives an overview of the situation.
-The information on each country provides further details, such as an explanation of a specific legislation or the fact that higher education institutions themselves are responsible for the quality assurance of their programmes.
+The map below gives an overview, the information on each country provides further details, such as an explanation of a specific legislation or the fact that higher education institutions themselves are responsible for the quality assurance of their programmes.

 EQAR has maintained a specific page on its website with a list of example cases where the European Approach was used, to allow others to draw from these experiences.
-All European Approach reports are also available through the general DEQAR search interface (here).
+Until the end of 2021, 11 external quality assurance procedures had been completed in line with the European Approach (based on information available in DEQAR); the table below show the agencies that have carried out those reviews.